 All students who are awarded a stipend through the Bartlett Fellowship Program are required to submit a brief reflection on their internship experience.
 Reflections may be shared, in part or in full, with alumni, fellow students, and the Harris community.
-They may also be used, in part or in full, in Harris and/or university publications or website.
+They may also be used, in part or in full, in Harris and/or university publications or webpages.

 How to Apply

-Bartlett Fellowships are open to all currently-enrolled Harris School of Public Policy students, regardless of degree program, with an interest in conducting meaningful policy research on topics related to energy and the environment.
+Bartlett Fellowships are open to all currently-enrolled Harris School of Public Policy students, regardless of degree program, with an interest in conducting meaningful policy research on topics related to energy, environmental, and climate fields.

-To qualify for the internship stipend, candidates must have an internship secured and verified at the time of the application, and the internship must provide students the opportunity to conduct meaningful work in topics related to energy and environment.
+To qualify for the summer internship stipend, candidates must have an internship secured and verified at the time of the application, and the internship must provide students the opportunity to conduct meaningful work in topics related to energy, environment, and climate.
 Only summer internship positions are eligible and positions must be a minimum of 10 weeks in duration.